-As part of the application process, an applicant must supply a completed application form, a personal statement (not required of non-degree applicants) and official copies of transcripts from all colleges attended (non-degree applicants must supply the transcript from the last school attended).
-Applicants who have less than 20 college credits must submit an official high school transcript or official GED scores.
-For evaluation of alternative sources of credit, a potential student must supply official documentation.
+As part of the application process, an applicant must supply the following documents:

+- A completed application form. - A letter of intent that specifies the student's intended major and discusses the student's personal, professional, or educational goals.
+(Not required of non-degree applicants.) - Copies of transcripts from all colleges attended.
+Unofficial copies are acceptable but official transcripts will need to be provided after the initial acceptance offer. - Applicants who have fewer than 12 college credits must submit an official high school transcript or official GED scores.